-7. What is the main reason that hydrogen-driven

-- automobiles have not replaced gasoline ones? - () Hydrogen is too expensive

-() Hydrogen is too difficult to store in an automobile
+- 8. What is the main reason that hydrogen-driven automobiles have not replaced gasoline ones? - () Hydrogen is too expensive - () Hydrogen is too expensive () Hydrogen is too difficult to store in an - automobile

-( ) Hydrogen is radioactive, and the public fears it
+() Hydrogen is radioactive, and the public

-() Hydrogen mixed with air is explosive
+- fears it - () Hydrogen mixed with air is explosive